WangWenhao0716/ISC-Track1-Submission/Pretrain/README.md

 ```
 on a standard 8 V100 GPUs machine.
 You will get the ```last_epoch_ckpt.pth.tar``` after 300 epochs in the path ```./outputs/imagenet_baseline_resnet50ibn```.

+Note: The above pre-training codes support training from a checkpoint.